 - An international network and contacts

 - New friends throughout Germany and the world

-The three pillars of the Cross Cultural Mentoring Program
+The three pillars of the Intercultural Mentoring Program

 The most important pillar of the program is the one-on-one relationship between the international mentee and his/her mentor.
 Mentor and mentee meet at least twice a month.
 Mentors support their mentees with all questions touching their studies, getting oriented at the university, and social integration into life in Germany.
 The mentee in turn will introduce his/her mentor to his/her own culture and perspective on Germany.